Mail Lists

 Merging mail lists allows you to merge the data of many mail lists into one large list.
 Merging mail lists will only copy the data of the patrons belonging to the list.
 The criteria for the merged list will be the same as that of the list you select in step # 4.

-1. Open the Listing of Mail Lists Window.
+1. Open the Mail List - List window.

 The Merge Mail Lists window opens.